 They have grown to trust and respect each other and are now able to focus on win/win solutions, not just for one another but for the company as a whole.
-When the company’s R&D team came up with a new product proposal, Samantha and Tom became an integral part of the steering team to develop a product customers truly wanted.
+When the company’s R&D team came up with a new product proposal, Samantha and Tom became an integral part of the steering team to develop a product that customers truly wanted.

 And what about Dave?
 Well, he can now rely on his direct reports to work together without having to get in the middle of things all the time.
 What a relief!

 Times have changed and so has leadership.
-Leaders who have become successful in organizations that struggle with the changing business environment, need to look at building new skills and making important shifts.
-Explore those skills and shifts in our Matrix Management Reinvented Book 2: The 7 Shifts Needed to Be a Successful Matrix Leader.
+Leaders who have become successful in organizations that struggle with the changing business environment need to look at building new skills and making important shifts.
+Explore those skills and shifts in Matrix Management Reinvented Book 2: The 7 Shifts Needed to Be a Successful Matrix Leader.